 Scope

 This Recommendation | International Standard specifies an interoperable format for efficient compression, transmission, and storage of waveform signals, including biomedical waveform signals such as electrocardiography (ECG), electroencephalography (EEG), electromyography (EMG), and photoplethysmogram (PPG) data, as well as other types of general waveform data.
 It supports various bit depths, a broad range of sampling rates, and large numbers of channels, as required by a range of biomedical and general signal processing applications.
-The Specification provides for lossy, near-lossless, and lossless compression, and includes features such as optimized data blocking, indexing for rapid access, independent channel decoding, and metadata support including metadata enabling support of efficient artificial intelligence-based workflows.
+The Specification provides for lossy, near-lossless, and lossless compression, and includes features such as optimized data blocking, indexing for rapid access, independent channel decoding, and metadata support.

 Normative references